 Markey definitely has rare gems of important footage in this doc, but it came up a little short for me.
 Although, the story is compelling, the music breaks in between the interviews make the pacing of the film drag.
 It’s a hard call to make because it’s not as if the Circle Jerks songs are super long.
 However the use of the whole song in many places is just too much.
 I can understand why punk fans would want to see as much footage as possible, but I would have put the footage of the complete songs in the extras section and not compromised the pacing of the film.

 Markey also has some very odd choices in regards to shooting the interviews at times.
 Keith Morris is shot in a typical medium shot for most of the film, but then Markey randomly throws in some odd effects and transitions that seem out of place and become distracting.
-Markey also shoots some of the other interviews from very odd angles.
+He also shoots some of the other interviews from very odd angles.
 The interview footage of Henry Rollins looks like Hank is holding the camera himself.
 If these choices were made to make the film look more punk rock, it just made it look like poor filmmaking.

 The camera pushes during several interviews are also very jerky and amateur.
 I know those do not take away from the content of the film, but it took me right out of those key interview moments.